samsarahq/samsara-js/docs/DefaultApi.md

 # **getSensors**
 > InlineResponse2002 getSensors(accessToken, groupParam)

+/sensors/list

+Get sensor objects.
 This method returns a list of the sensor objects in the Samsara Cloud and information about them.

 ### Example
 ```javascript